It's not exaggeration to say that there are few beaches as special as those in Scotland.

 Keep walking along the esplanade to Footdee (known locally as Fittie) to discover a former fishing village lined with clusters of quirky cottages originally built for the fishermen.

 Also, don't miss nearby Balmedie Beach.
 Just to the north of the city, this is the longest beach in Scotland!

 Beach fact: The best place to look for dolphins is between the orange breakwater wall and the lighthouse during the summer months.

 Getting there: Aberdeen beach is just a short walk from the Aberdeen city centre.

-If you like your beaches sandy, blissful and full of family-friendly activities, look no further.
+If you like your beaches sandy, blissful and full of family-friendly activities, look no further than Ayr beach.

 Beach fact: Greenan castle ruins are further along the beach and date back to the 16th century.